DAGScheduler — Stage-Oriented Scheduler

 exception: Option[Throwable]): Unit

-is an internal method that finds all the active jobs that depend on the failedStage
+abortStage is an internal method that finds all the active jobs that depend on the failedStage stage and fails them.

-stage up in the internal stageIdToStage registry and exits if there the stage was not registered earlier.
+Internally, abortStage looks the failedStage stage up in the internal stageIdToStage registry and exits if there the stage was not registered earlier.

-finds all the active jobs (in the internal activeJobs registry) with the final stage depending on the failedStage
+If it was, abortStage finds all the active jobs (in the internal activeJobs registry) with the final stage depending on the failedStage stage.

-) is assigned to the current time (millis).
+At this time, the completionTime property (of the failed stage’s StageInfo) is assigned to the current time (millis).

-All the active jobs that depend on the failed stage (as calculated above) and the stages that do not belong to other jobs (aka independent stages) are failed (with the failure reason being "Job aborted due to stage failure: [reason]" and the input exception
+All the active jobs that depend on the failed stage (as calculated above) and the stages that do not belong to other jobs (aka independent stages) are failed (with the failure reason being "Job aborted due to stage failure: [reason]" and the input exception).

 If there are no jobs depending on the failed stage, you should see the following INFO message in the logs: